-Today’s post is all about National Pet Month which is a celebration of the many benefits that having pets can provide.
-National Pet Month is celebrated annually in the month of May in the United States, and in the UK it’s celebrated throughout April to May the 6th.
+Today’s post is all about National Pet Month, which is a celebration of the many benefits that having pets can provide.
+National Pet Month is celebrated annually in May in the United States, and in the UK it’s celebrated throughout April to May the 6th.

 Let’s jump straight into today post!

-This year National Pet Month celebrated its 30th year which is amazing.
-In the UK there are two trustees for the charity who both help to run, organise and coordinate the charity and its events.
+This year National Pet Month celebrated its 30th year, which is fantastic.
+In the UK there are two trustees for the charity who both help to run, organise and coordinate the charity and events.
 These trustees are the National Office of Animal Health (NOAH) and the Pet Food Manufacturers’ Association (PFMA).

 The National Office of Animal Health